 Allow Me To Educate You On the Topic of Long-Term Care and Assist You In Choosing the Proper Elder Care Facility For Your Loved One

-When caring for someone who requires long term care, it is essential that you educate yourself on the topic of planning for that care and government benefits and programs that can help pay for that care.
+When caring for someone who requires long term care, it is essential that you educate yourself on the topic of planning for eligibility to receive government benefit programs that can help pay for that care.
 Trust me, some basic knowledge of the subject can save you a lot of money and time.

-By consulting with a knowledgeable Elder Care attorney, you can familiarize yourself with Medicaid, the Veteran’s Aid and Attendance Benefit, and other government financial assistance programs created to help you and your loved one.
-If eligible, these programs can help offset all or a significant portion of your medical bills and long term care.
+Respectfully you must and can familiarize yourself with Medicaid, the Veteran’s Aid and Attendance Benefit, and other government financial assistance programs created to help you and your loved one.
+If eligible, these programs can help offset all or a significant portion of your medical bills and long term care costs.
 Allow me to teach you some of the legal solutions that exist to help you avoid emptying your bank account for the care of a loved one.
-Please call me, Fredrick P. Niemann, Esq., an experienced NJ Elder Care & Medicaid Lawyer today, toll-free at (855) 376-5291 or email me at firstname.lastname@example.org.
+Please call me today, Fredrick P. Niemann, Esq., an experienced NJ Elder Care & Medicaid Lawyer today, toll-free at (855) 376-5291 or email me at firstname.lastname@example.org.
 I’m here as a resource to you and to answer your questions.

 How to Pick the Right Assisted Living Residence or Nursing Home for Long Term Care